phuvf/vmixapi/README.md

 vMixAPI.com is a third-party utility built originally by Nick Roberts (@phuvf on github).

-vMixAPI.com is not made, operated or endorsed, by StudioCoast Pty Ltd. (the makers of vMix) - don't write to them if you find a mistake.
+vMixAPI.com is not made, operated or endorsed, by StudioCoast Pty Ltd. (the makers of vMix) - so don't write to them if you find a mistake.

-All the API information is sourced from vMix's own documentation, and the original source material should be referenced if required.

 ## Source material